mrworf/iceshelf/README.md

 Where to store the backup once it's been completed.
 If this is blank, no backup is stored.
 Also see `max keep` under `[options]` for additional configuration.
 By setting this option and not defining a glacier config, you can use iceshelf as a standalone backup tool without dependencies on AWS Glacier.

-Please note that it copies the data to the new location.
+Please note that it copies the data to the new location and only on success will it delete the original archive files.

 *default is blank, no storage of backups*

 ### Section [options]

-There are quite a options for you to play with.
+There are quite a few options for you to play with.
 Unless otherwise specified, the options are toggled using `yes` or `no`.

 #### max size